Jackzmc/flashforge-api-server/README.md

 ## API Doc

-The `docs` folder includes documentation for use in [Bruno](https://www.usebruno.com/), replace the ip with your server's
+The `docs` folder includes documentation for use in [Bruno](https://www.usebruno.com/), set the `:printerId` to that of your printers's id

 In general, for now:
 * `http://localhost:8080/apis/printers` - Returns list of printer names